avk/avk.github.io/_case_studies/note-to-self-prototype.md

 ![Production build v1]({{ site.url }}/assets/note_to_self/production_pulse.gif)

-The feature can also be manually triggered at any other time, in case 30 minutes doesn't work for the current writing session...
+The feature can also be manually triggered at any other time, in case 30 minutes doesn't work for the current writing session&hellip;

 ![Production build v1]({{ site.url }}/assets/note_to_self/production_v1.gif)